guijiejie/SSL/README.md

 Existing pretext tasks can be roughly classified into three categories: context based, contrastive learning (CL), and generative algorithms.

 See our paper for more details.
-If you have any suggestions or find our work helpful, feel free to contact us(Email: tchen@seu.edu.cn).
+If you have any suggestions or find our work helpful, feel free to contact us(Email: {guijie,tchen}@seu.edu.cn).

 We supply the bibtex file of our paper.